It feels like nothing is impossible in the glittering, enchanting, and fabulous desert escape. Las Vegas is a city you simply must experience!

 MAGICAL PLACES TO VISIT OUTSIDE LAS VEGAS

-If you travel to Las Vegas, it is definitely worth to stay a few extra days so that you can experience some of the world’s greatest wonders.
-Just a few hours drive from Las Vegas are some of the most beautiful places I’ve seen in my whole life and nature that makes you speechless.
+If you travel to Las Vegas, it is definitely worth staying a few extra days so that you can experience some of the world's greatest wonders.
+Just a few hours drive from Las Vegas are some of the most beautiful places I've seen in my whole life, and nature makes you speechless.

 Here is a taste of what is within reach:

 - #23 Red Rock Canyon (20-minute drive from Las Vegas)

 - #24 Hoover Dam (40-minute drive from Las Vegas)

 - #25 Grand Canyon (45-minute helicopter tour from Las Vegas)

 - #26 Valley of Fire (50-minute drive from Las Vegas)

 - #27 Death Valley National Park (2 hours drive from Las Vegas)